 This is partially because of several deduction removals like tax prep fees and unreimbursed work and travel expenses.
 Keep in mind, you can still deduct most of these expenses if you file a Schedule C to report self-employment income.

-And, because the standard deduction doubles to these new amounts:
+And, because the 2019 standard deduction increases to these new amounts:

 To “itemize,” you’re essentially limited to the three most commonly itemized expenses:

 - State and Local Taxes